tcsvn/pyadlml/docs/user_guide.rst

 If multiple events of the same device fall into the same timeslice the most prominent state is assumed and the succeeding timeslice is set to the last known state.

-For every representations *raw*, *changepoint* and *lastfired* the discretization via timeslices is supported.
+The following picture depicts the how the different representations *raw*, *changepoint* and *last_fired* behave under the sequential assumption:

 You do this by passing the parameter ``t_res='freq'`` to the DiscreteEncoder where ``t_res`` is a string representing the timeslice length.
 Here is an example for the *raw* representation with a timeslice of 10 seconds: